Table of Contents

 - Stress and COVID-19

 - What can you do about mental health problems?

 - Men’s mental health tips: small changes can have a big impact

 As Ron Burgundy from the movie “Anchorman” might say, men’s mental health is kind of a big deal.
 Of course, Ron means that mental health is a HUGE deal, with one in five Canadians experiencing a related problem or illness in any given year.
 What’s up with that?
 Here’s the scoop:

 What is mental health?

 Mental health is all about enjoying life, managing its ups and downs, and having a sense of purpose.
 It affects how you think, feel and act, and determines how you handle stress, relate to others, and make choices.

 Every guy wants to enjoy life, but there’s more to mental health than that.
-Looking after your mental health is important because it helps you do your job well and have positive relationships with other people, from friends and family to co-workers to the hottie behind the coffee shop’s counter.
+Looking after your mental health and learning how to reduce stress is important because it helps you do your job well and have positive relationships with other people, from friends and family to co-workers to the friendly barista behind the coffee shop’s counter.

 What does good mental health look like?

 Good mental health may look different from one guy to another, but there are six common factors of well-being that are part of it.
 These include: